 While cataract surgery is generally safe, potential risks include:

 Posterior Capsule Rupture (PCR): A tear in the lens capsule during surgery.
 The National Ophthalmology Database (NOD) reports a PCR rate of approximately 0.79%.
+Dr Tatham's rate is 0.25%.

 Posterior capsule opacification (PCO): This is a common condition that can develop after cataract surgery, causing blurred vision similar to a cataract.
 It occurs when residual lens epithelial cells grow on the posterior capsule (the thin membrane that holds the artificial intraocular lens in place), leading to cloudiness.
 PCO affects approximately 20-30% of patients within 2-5 years after cataract surgery.
 The risk is higher in younger patients, diabetics, and those with certain types of intraocular lenses (IOLs).
 PCO is not a new cataract but can be easily treated with a quick, painless laser procedure called YAG laser capsulotomy.
 This takes only a few minutes and is performed in an outpatient clinic.
 The laser creates a small opening in the cloudy capsule to restore clear vision.
 Most patients experience immediate improvement in vision.